MPI-MiS-Mathematics-Lab/RayMarchingFlatSurfaces/README.md

 <!-- ![Ray Marching Visualization](placeholder-for-ray-marching-diagram.png) -->

-The application uses ray marching techniques implemented through fragment shaders to render complex geometries:
+The application implements ray marching techniques through optimized fragment shaders to render complex geometries:

-1. **Ray Casting**: From each pixel, the algorithm casts a ray into the scene
+1. **Ray Casting**: For each pixel, the algorithm casts a ray originating from the camera into the scene
-2. **Distance Calculation**: The shader computes the minimum distance to any surface in the scene
+2. **Distance Calculation**: The shader efficiently computes the minimum distance to any surface in the scene
-3. **Marching**: The algorithm "marches" along the ray by the calculated distance
+3. **Marching**: The algorithm advances along the ray by the calculated safe distance
-4. **Iteration**: Steps 2 and 3 are repeated until a surface is hit or a maximum number of steps is reached
+4. **Iteration**: Steps 2 and 3 repeat until either a surface is hit or the maximum step count is reached
-5. **Shading**: Once a surface is hit, the shader computes lighting and color information
+5. **Shading**: Upon hitting a surface, the shader calculates lighting, reflections, and material properties

-For flat surfaces and translation/mirror spaces, this method allows for accurate and efficient rendering of the mathematical structures.
+For flat surfaces and translation/mirror spaces, this technique provides both accurate visualization and excellent performance compared to traditional rasterization methods.

 ## Controls